 b) Open and save the second sample image for this tutorial here.

-c) Click on the blue Upload button for the reference face and select the image you just saved.
+c) Click on the orange Upload button for the reference face and select the image you just saved.

-d) Click on the blue Upload button for the comparison face and select our first sample image we used in step 2.
+d) Click on the orange Upload button for the comparison face and select our first sample image we used in step 2.

-f) Click on the Response drop down to see the JSON results.
-Notice that the “Similarity” score for each of the detected faces never exceeds 10.
+f) Click on the Response dropdown to see the JSON results.
+Notice that the “Similarity” score for each of the detected faces never exceeds 1.
 The similarity score ranges from 1-100 and the threshold can be adjusted when using the API.